Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Elastic Mixture-of-Experts

 \subsection{Hierarchical Router Loss}

-Since the inference budget $k'$ can vary in practical deployments, we expect the model to achieve strong performance across different budget levels.
+While co-activation sampling addresses the challenge of scaling \emph{up}, a complementary problem remains: the router does not reliably make effective selections under low inference budgets, leading to degraded performance (Figure~\ref{fig:pilot1}).
+Since the inference budget $k'$ can vary in practical deployments, we expect the model to achieve strong performance across different inference budget.
 A key issue arises when the router assigns nearly uniform weights to experts: in this case, the distinction between Top-$k$ and the rest becomes ambiguous, and a small $k'$ will underperform.
 Therefore, the router should produce a clear, hierarchical expert ranking for each token, such that activating only a few experts (small $k'$) or many experts (large $k'$) both lead to reliable performance.
-To achieve this, we encourage the router distribution $h(x)$ to be far from a uniform distribution.
+To achieve this, we encourage the router distribution $q(x)=\mathrm{softmax}(h(x))$ to be far from a uniform distribution.
 Concretely, we introduce a KL-based regularization: